apepi-prog/Music-Classifier/README.md

 In input, we have sounds and we are using pre-trained network like VGGish or OpenL3.
 These networks are creating spectrograms which are considered as pictures and can pass trough convolutionnal neural network.
 After that we created our own neural network and try to optimize it.
 The better accuracy we obtained is around 67%.
 Of course, we tried data augmentation to have a better accuracy or ensemble learning but the last one didn't work well.

-The csv file linked contains the ebst results.
+The csv file linked contains the best results.